-OVER THE LAST FEW YEARS, SikhNet has pioneered a grass roots film festival, that is exclusively online.
+SikhNet Youth Online Film Festival is a grass roots film festival, that is exclusively online.
 This venue has created a way for Sikh youth to express their questions, answers, inspirations, desperations and everything in between.
 Our only criteria has been that it is related to Sikhism (see the rules).
-This online film festival has become increasingly popular, and some of the young directors have gone on to other film festivals.
+This online film festival has become increasingly popular, and some of the young directors have gone on to other film festivals and even spring boarded into successful careers in film.
 We consider it to be a venue that anyone of any skill level can participate in, but can introduce youth to the power of film media.
-Some directors have gone from our film festival to thinking about a career in film making.

 2006 was the launch of the festival and at SikhNet we really didn’t know what to expect.
 We got a sponsor (SikhPoint.com) which insured that we could have the resources we needed to execute the film festival.
 We recruited judges who are qualified Sikh individuals who have a background in acting/creating films/documentaries, etc. Then we tried to get the word out as much as possible to get youngsters making films by advertising heavily on SikhNet and partner sites, as well as sending out emails to thousands of subscribers.
 As the deadline closed in we were in humble submission to the fact that there were only a few films submitted.
 But lo and behold on the day of the actual submission deadline we received the bulk of the films.
 It was clear that our entrants had been working on these films and improving them as much as they could up until the last moment.
 We were surprised and exited about all of the films and as we watched them we were very happy to have started the online film festival because it was a success.
 We are proud of and grateful to all the directors of the 2006 films for having the courage to be pioneers with us.
 Thank You.
 One director, Jasmeet Singh had received acclaim for his 1st place film “The Call”, and the film was later viewed at the Spinning Wheel Film Festival.
 Jasmeet Singh decided to major in film in college.